kk7nc/RMDL/README.rst

 RMDL solves the problem of finding the best deep learning structure and architecture while simultaneously improving robustness and accuracy through ensembles of deep learning architectures.
-RDML can accept asinput a variety data to include text, video, images, and symbolic.
+RDML can accept as input a variety data to include text, video, images, and symbolic.

 |RMDL|